ISO/IEC JTC1 SC22 WG21 N2148 = 07-0008 - 2007-01-13

 Delete paragraph 3.

-If a function is registered withstd::atexit
+If a function is registered with std::atexit

-, 18.4) then following the call tostd::exit
+then following the call to std::exit

-, then following the call tostd::exit
+then following the call to std::exit

-, the registered function is not called until the execution of the object's destructor has completed.
-Ifstd::atexit
+until the execution of the object's destructor has completed.

-is called during the construction of an object, the complete object to which it belongs shall be destroyed before the registered function is called.
+the complete object to which it belongs shall be destroyed

 In paragraph 8, bullet 1, edit